michaelo/bass/README.md

 TODO / TBD:
 ---
 * Ability to not execute certain steps in case of previous errors and such
+    * case: if test-step fails, don't run deploy-step
+    * case: always perform cleanup-step
-* CWD pr step? - Ensure unability to "escape" workspace
+* CWD pr step - Ensure unability to "escape" workspace
 * Implement tag filter for webhooks - tbd: try out bitbucket integration?
-* Support skip steps if preconditional steps fails?
-* Rewrite pipeline (Python-variant) to be a top-level list of nodes, not singular node?
-Although, we will then need to define if this top level shall be implicitly ordered or unordered...
 * HTTPS?
 Reverse proxy? e.g. Nginx?
-    * If all
 * Notifications:
-    * Provide simple mail notifications upon either "always", "onerror"?
-    * Extend available variables
     * Allow recipients based on a fixed set or the author of changeset?
+    * Establish which variables shall be available
 * Automated integration tests?
     * Strategy a) Analyze data sent to otel collector?
     * Strategy b) restructure components to more simply analyze and evaluate I/O